Grant Terms & Conditions

 Brazos Valley Cares requires all awarded grants to meet the following criteria:

-The purpose of the grant cannot be used to unfairly discriminate against any group; promote a particular political or religious viewpoint or practice;
+• The purpose of the grant cannot be used to discriminate against any group unfairly, promote a particular political or religious viewpoint or practice;

-Comply with all other BVC statements contained in theses Term and Conditions.
+• Comply with all other BVC statements contained in these Terms and Conditions.

 WHAT WE FUND